chandana011/BuildHer/README.md

 # BuildHer
-In this repo I added the codes for the given assignment
+In this repo I added the codes for the given assignment.
+*jsh*